Last updated on October 28, 2022 by Wandering our World

 And if you manage to catch a rare moment of British sunshine, why not enjoy your food on the cafe’s balcony?
 It’s a lovely place to sit and bask in the sun, full to the brim with gorgeous flowers and plants!

 All food and drink at Caffe Vita are freshly made and bursting with flavour.
 So expect typical cafe fare and lunch items but done exceptionally well.
+One of the favorites here are their Baked Potatoes with chargrilled vegetables, semi-dried tomatoes, basil pesto and cheese.

 We recommend the grilled chicken, rocket, basil, mayonnaise and cheese panini, and for vegetarians why not try the French brie and red grape panini!